ibm-cloud-docs/power-iaas/ibmi-virtual-software-tiers.md

-With IBM Power10 systems and later, you can assign {{site.data.keyword.ibmi-vst}} to a virtual server instance (VSI).
-The software tier limits the size of the VSI, but not the physical system it runs on.
-For example, a virtual server assigned a P10 tier can run on either an S1022 or an E1080 server.
+Starting with IBM Power10 systems and later, you can assign {{site.data.keyword.ibmi-vst}} to a virtual server instance (VSI).
+The {{site.data.keyword.ibmi-vst}} limits the size of the VSI, but not the physical system it runs on.
+For example, a virtual server that is assigned to a P10 tier can run on either an S1022 or an E1080 server.
 The tier restricts the resource allocation for the VSI, not its hardware compatibility.

 The {{site.data.keyword.ibmi-vst}} controls the pricing tier for the IBM i operating system and licensed program products (LPPs).
 It also defines the boundaries for the following resources:
 - Maximum number of virtual processors